mickelsonm/aws-ec2-lister/README.md

    GOOS=darwin; GOARCH=386; go build -o darwin-ec2-lister
    ```

+>>Note: I could also target linux and windows platforms.
+Go rocks!

-## How do I deploy/administrate it?
+## How do I deploy and administrate this utility?

 Once the binary is built, I upload the binary up to an S3 bucket.